adafruit/Adafruit_CircuitPython_Requests/.github/PULL_REQUEST_TEMPLATE/adafruit_circuitpython_pr.md

 If your changes are to documentation, please verify that the documentation builds locally by following the steps found here: https://adafru.it/build-docs

-Before submitting the pull request, make sure you've run Pylint and Black locally on your code.
+Before submitting the pull request, make sure you've run Ruff and reuse locally on your code.
 You can do this manually or using pre-commit.
 Instructions are available here: https://adafru.it/check-your-code

 Please remove all of this text before submitting.
 Include an explanation or list of changes included in your PR, as well as, if applicable, a link to any related issues.